-We use derivative financial instruments to manage risk associated with interest rates and to hedge a portion of the interest payments associated with the 2017, 2019 and 2020 Notes.
+We use derivative financial instruments to manage risk associated with interest rates and to hedge the total or a portion of the debt denominated in dollars.
 Our policy is not to enter into derivative transactions for speculative purposes; however, we may continue to enter into derivative financial instruments as an economic hedge against certain business risk, even if these instruments do not qualify for hedge accounting under IFRS.
 The mark to market accounting for derivative financial instruments is reflected in our income statement.